-- 1. Over time, one option becomes obviously more attractive than the other. - 2.
-Over time, one option disappears; it's no longer available. - 3.
-Over time, your dilemma remains unsolved

-If either 1 or 2 happens, the decision is made, there is no dilemma any more.

-If 3 happens, then at least you get to go through each day mindfully living by your values, instead of being lost in a smog of anxious indecision.
+Recycle through these steps every day.
+If, over time, one option becomes much more attractive than the other, or if it becomes no longer available to you, then fantastic - now you no longer have a dilemma.
+If, however, your dilemma remains unsolved, then at least you get to go through each day mindfully living by your values, instead of being lost in a smog of anxious indecision.
 Plus, you'll get plenty of practice at developing self-compassion